phpactor/phpactor/doc/reference/configuration.rst

 """"""""""""""""""""""""""""""""""""""""""""""""

-Kill the diagnostics process if it outlives this timeout
+Kill the diagnostics or code action processes if they outlive this timeout

 **Default**: ``5``